What is Dragonfly

 - compare the real-time detected peculiarities with the peculiarities saved inside a 3D map of the environment (created previously in the mapping phase).

-- compute the position of the camera in the form of WGS-84 coordinates (latitude and longitude) and distances in meters (X, Y) with respect to an origin and make them available through
+- compute the position of the camera in the form of WGS84 coordinates (latitude and longitude) and distances in meters (X, Y) with respect to an origin and make them available in real-time through: